Infineon/micropython/docs/psoc6/quickref.rst

 .. method:: BLE.config('param', /)
             BLE.config(*, param=value, ...)

-Among the suggested parameters of the general network WLAN API, for this port, only these are available:
+Among the suggested parameters of the general BLE.config() API, for this port, only these are available:

 - ``'addr_mode'``: Supported values: